Angelina Grimké: Personal life

 In 1831, Grimké was courted by Edward Bettle, the son of Samuel Bettle and Jane Temple Bettle, a family of prominent Orthodox Friends.
 Diaries show that Bettle intended to marry Grimké, though he never actually proposed.
 Sarah supported the match.
 However, in the summer of 1832, a large cholera epidemic broke out in Philadelphia.
 Grimké agreed to take in Bettle's cousin Elizabeth Walton, who, unbeknownst to anyone at the time, was dying of the disease.
 Bettle, who regularly visited his cousin, contracted the disease and died from it shortly thereafter.
 Grimké was heartbroken and directed all of her energy into her activism.

 Grimké first met Theodore Weld in October 1836, at an abolitionist training meeting in Ohio that Weld was leading, She was greatly impressed with Weld's speeches and wrote in a letter to a friend that he was "a man raised up by God and wonderfully qualified to plead the cause of the oppressed."
 In the two years before they married, Weld encouraged Grimké's activism, arranging for many of her lectures and the publication of her writings.
 They confessed their love for each other in letters in February 1838.
 Grimké wrote to Weld stating she didn't know why he did not like her.
 He replied "you are full of pride and anger" and then in letters twice the size of the rest he wrote: "And I have loved you since the first time I met you."
-On May 14, 1838, two days before her speech at Pennsylvania Hall, they were married in Philadelphia, by a black minister and a white minister.
+On May 14, 1838, two days before her speech at Pennsylvania Hall, they were married in Philadelphia, writing—actually improvising—their vows, with a black minister and a white minister leading the guests in prayer.